-A hybrid cloud architecture is a sub category of the multi cloud approach, where at least one of the interconnected cloud platforms utilised is a private cloud (either physically on premise, a proprietary virtual cloud or a third party-hosted private cloud facility) and one a public cloud.
-All cloud environments that form part of a hybrid cloud, or multi cloud architecture, are connected to allow workloads, data and applications to be seamlessly shared or switched.
+Hybrid cloud architecture is a subcategory of the multi-cloud approach, where at least one of the interconnected cloud platforms utilised is a private cloud (either physically on-premise, a proprietary virtual cloud or a third party-hosted private cloud facility) and one a public cloud.
+All cloud environments that form part of a hybrid cloud, or multi-cloud architecture, are connected to allow workloads, data and applications to be seamlessly shared or switched.

 Hybrid cloud strategies are a major trend in cloud adoption.
-Of the 90% of enterprise-level organisations that have a multi cloud strategy in 2020, for 69% it is a hybrid cloud approach.
-That’s more than two thirds of enterprises combining public and private clouds.
+Of the 90% of enterprise-level organisations that have a multi-cloud strategy in 2020, 69% take a hybrid cloud approach.
+That’s more than two-thirds of enterprises combining public and private clouds.
 But why is it important to them?
-What informed their decision making process?
+What informed their decision-making process?
 And would your organisation also benefit from a hybrid cloud strategy?

 Cloud strategies have been mainstream for some time now, even if application migration lags infrastructure development.
 Gartner says over 1.3 trillion US dollars in IT investments will be directed toward cloud migration by 2022.
 That’s a lot of lolly, so there must be a good reason.
 And for companies, cloud migration makes both functional and financial sense.
 The advantages, for many, are well covered – scalability, agility and the total cost of ownership (TCO) for enterprise software.